Queen's Harbour Master Plymouth.

 QHM manages for the greater port, the Plymouth Vessel Traffic Service (VTS), its role is to offer traffic organisation and navigational assistance within its area of jurisdiction, co-ordinating shipping movements with berth allocation and the availability of other services, including pilotage, with which there is continuous contact.

-The service is based on 4 radar sites, with an integrated VHF radio system and CCTV network.
+The service is based on 4 radar sites with an integrated VHF radio system and CCTV network.
 The Port Control Stations (PCS) have their own emergency power supply for vital equipment and systems; should there be a system failure in either PCS, the other can assume the duties of both.

 The VTS is part of the wider Vessel Traffic Management and Information Service which is the heart of the port’s day-to-day activities.
-Harbour control activities include keeping radar and radio watch and co-ordinating shipping movements; this management of vessel traffic involves the transit of vessels ranging from nuclear powered submarines, civil tankers, continental ferries, cruise ships and coasters, all of which transit a relatively narrow and constraining tidal channel before they manoeuvre into berths.
+Harbour control activities include keeping radar and radio watch and co-ordinating shipping movements; this management of vessel traffic involves the transit of vessels including nuclear powered submarines, civil tankers, continental ferries, cruise ships and coasters, all of which transit a relatively narrow and constraining tidal channel before they manoeuvre into berths.